chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 > Describe your management style when mentoring junior developers

 At Toyou Feiji, I mentored three junior developers using a structured approach.
-I began by understanding each person's learning style and career goals, then created personalized development plans.
+First, I got to know each person's learning style and career goals, then created personalized development plans.

 I assigned a different range of development tasks, starting with simple ones and gradually increasing complexity until they were able to undertake all development tasks.